wawandco/oxpecker/README.md

 ## Design Constraints

 - Simple as possible
-- Supports to the tools I and My team uses
+- Supports to the tools I use
-- Relay in the Go stdlib as much as possible.
+- Relay in the Go stdlib as much as possible (less dependencies)
 - Not limited by other choices made in the Official buffalo CLI.

 ## Commands

-- Build [In progress]
-    - TODO: migrations after built
+These are the commands that the X CLI contains.

 - Dev [DONE]
+- Build [IN PROGRESS]
 - Test [TODO]
 - Help [TODO]
-- Fix [TODO]
+- Fix [TODO][NICE-TO-HAVE]

-## Important

-- Only works with Go Modules
-- We only build static
-- We don't use grifts
-- CGO is disabled when building

 ## Things to cover

+- [NEED FOR PRODUCTION] Migrations after built.
+Need to provide a way to run your migrations.
 - BeforeBuild should generate the `:root:/[name].go` file to allow Packr to pack correctly.
 - Fixer to move main to `cmd/name`.
 - Fixer for models.go and change `models.DB` to `models.DB()` across the app.
 - Fixer to translate database.go into `config/database.go` and add `config/constants.go`.
+- [NICE TO HAVE] Plugin System.

+## Keep in mind

+- Only works with Go Modules
+- We only build static
+- We don't use grifts
+- CGO is disabled when building